 - About $1.50 per oz.
 Neutrogena Sensitive Skin Sunblock Lotion, SPF 30 – No great deals online, but look at your local grocery or drugstore, because I’ve seen it for $6 or less, plus you can find coupons.

-I wasn’t comfortable going lower than an EWG score of 4, because then all of the sunscreens started to look a lot more shady health-wise.
+I wasn’t comfortable going lower than an EWG score of 4, because at this point, the sunscreens started to look a lot more shady health-wise.

-If you come into some big time money, or feel like blowing your savings on sunscreens, then the choices below are easy to find and pretty darn safe, but that safety comes at a bigger price.
+If you come into some big time money, or feel like blowing your savings on sunscreens, then the choices below are easy to find and pretty darn safe, but that safety comes with a bigger price tag.
 I’d only go with the choices below, if you really can’t find one of the choices above.
-Remember, you should be wearing sunscreen daily (year-round) so going too expensive is a bad idea.
+Remember, you should be wearing sunscreen daily (year-round) so paying too much for sunscreen is a bad idea.

 - $4.50 per oz.
 Badger Baby Sunscreen SPF 30+ Certified Natural